AviatrixSystems/Docs/HowTos/UserSSL_VPN_Centrify_SAML.rst

 Overview
 ------------

 This guide provides an example on how to configure Aviatrix to authenticate against Centrify IDP.
-When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (SP) that redirects browser traffic from client to IDP for authentication.
+When SAML client is used, your Aviatrix controller acts as the Identity Service Provider (SP) that redirects browser traffic from the client to IDP for authentication.

 Pre-Deployment Checklist
 -----------------------------